ItzBearzy/Gilded-RP-Rules/Gilded RP Rules.md

 - You can only take half of each item stack in someone's inventory.
 Single items can be taken.

-- You must leave any player you are robbing with at least one longarm (bows included) and one sidearm.

-- You can have one sidearm and one longarm protected, any more guns and it opens you up to being robbed of all weapons.
-Carrying more than two of the same weapon type opens you up to having all weapons being robbed.
+- You can have one sidearm and one longarm protected from being robbed, carrying any more than that and it opens you up to being robbed of all weapons.

 Examples: